KevinxDx3/KevinxDx3/README.md

 # ABOUT ME

-this file is a description for me
+This file is a description for me

 ## 🚀 About Me
 Hi my name is Kevin, Im currently a student at the EPN and Im learning the programming career.
+Im work in a family store.